talwrii/plugin-repl/README.md

 # Obsidian REPL plugin
 This plugin adds an emacs-like read evaluate print loop (REPL) to obsidian.
-This lets you execute javascript in a document *and* importantly interact with editor objects as though you were writing a plugin.
+This lets you execute javascript in a document *and* importantly interact with Obsidian's plugin api to perform actions in Obsidian.

-This can be useful when developing plugins, or for "light-weight" scripting without having to develop a plugin.
+This can be useful when developing plugins, or for "light-weight" scripting without having to develop a full plugin yourself.

+A range of convenience functions partly inspired my emacs is also provided.

 # Using
 Install the plugin.
 I would advise binding CTRL-J to the commamd (Execute the current line or selection).